Ritika-02/Data-Science-Project-Architecture-Boiler-Plate-/README.md

 - Shell Script (sh): Create a shell script to automate common tasks and setup your project environment.
 This script is meant for use in Git Bash on Windows.

+ ## Machine Learning Project Pipeline
+1)Data Ingestion: Ingest data into your project.

+2)EDA (Exploratory Data Analysis): Perform data exploration and analysis.

+3)Feature Engineering: Create features for your machine learning model.

+4)Model Building: Build and train your machine learning model.

+5)Evaluation: Evaluate the model's performance.

+## Two Types of Pipelines
+- Training Pipeline: Used for training your model.
+- Testing / Prediction Pipeline: Used for making predictions.